FaizanMughal/flak_m/Readme.md

    the current state-tied system)
  - Add weapon attachment support to player models when that is also added in
  - Migrate RandomSpawners to CheckReplacement
- - Perhaps come up with an add-on that imitates UT's blood/gore system
  - Unreal 1 weapons mod and maybe also a monsters mod
  - Port some of my UT weapon mods